kumartheashwani/paypal-java-mcp-server/README.md

     "-Dspring.main.web-application-type=NONE",
     "-DLOG_FILE=/logs/mcp-server.log",
     "-Dlogging.config=classpath:logback-stdio.xml",
+    "-Djsonrpc.stdio.interactive=true",
     "-jar",
     "/app/app.jar"
   ]
 }
 ```

-**Important**: When using the server with Smithery, ensure that:
+**CRITICAL**: When using the server with Smithery, ensure that:
-1. The `interactive` flag is set to `true` in the Smithery configuration if your environment supports interactive processes
+1. The `"interactive": true` flag is set in the Smithery configuration
+2. The `-Djsonrpc.stdio.interactive=true` argument is included in the startup command
-2. You are using the JSON-RPC over stdio interface and not attempting to connect to the server via HTTP
+3. You are using the JSON-RPC over stdio interface and not attempting to connect to the server via HTTP
-3. If your environment does not support interactive processes, use the `start-non-interactive.sh` script instead
+4. If your environment does not support interactive processes, use the `start-non-interactive.sh` script instead

 ### Non-Interactive Deployment